A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 A. This problem is related to the HP 8566A-8568A issue above.
 Upon sending a ++loc command to reset the instrument to local operation after the initial commands are transmitted by 7470, the Prologix board is addressing the instrument to talk.
 You may be able to prevent this behavior by setting the reset_to_local line in CONNECT.INI to 0.
 (Of course, you'll have to press the LOCAL button before any further front-panel interaction with the analyzer.)

-To take advantage of this change, you may also need to run PROLOGIX.EXE and ensure that the "Auto read after write" button is checked.
+To take advantage of this change, you may also need to run the GPIB Configurator and ensure that the "Auto read after write" button is checked.
 Basically, as long as the adapter stays in auto-read mode and doesn't issue a ++loc command, you should be able to avoid the error message.
+Some experimentation may be necessary.

 A. Download and install the free Microsoft Visual Studio Express package and the Platform SDK.
 Follow all directions carefully to configure the MSVC command-line tools.
 The directions will vary substantially from one VS release to the next, so it's impossible to be more specific here.
 (No IDE project files are supplied, although you can create your own if desired.)